For the Two Year Period

 To create a political movement positioned in the Sensible Centre of Australian life to represent the 80% of us who identify as neither ‘right’ nor ‘left’, ‘progressive’ nor ‘conservative’, who want a unifying consensus-based approach to meeting the economic, social, environmental and institutional challenges facing us.

-To develop a movement with the organizational and financial capacity to seriously challenge the two establishment parties in Australian politics by July 2021, and to be recognized by the general public by this time as the primary political challenger to ‘business-as-usual’ in Australian politics and government, with 15,000 members, a respected national leadership and policy agenda, and registration with federal and state/territory electoral commissions.
+To develop a movement with the organizational and financial capacity to seriously challenge the two establishment parties in Australian politics by July 2021, and to be recognized by the general public by this time as the primary political challenger to ‘business-as-usual’ in Australian politics and government, with members drawn from diverse social and political backgrounds, and a respected national leadership and policy agenda.

 Values and Principles